 Riverside’s new brewery is a co-production between Dave Lee (Mill Street) and his wife, chef Tara Lee (Cowbell, Bar Hop Brewco), in what was once the Teck Theatre at Queen and Broadview.
-Eastbound’s own recipes aren’t ready yet, but Lee says his first original brews will include a range of styles, after which he’ll fill in the gaps as he goes along, getting creative with seasonal ingredients when possible.
+Dave’s first original brews include a range of styles (a porter, a saison, an IPA, a pale ale and a hefeweizen), and he says he’ll fill in the gaps as he goes along, getting creative with seasonal ingredients when possible.

 Eat this: The cornmeal-crusted cod sandwich with cabbage slaw and a dill pickle tartare.
 It’s like a grown-up Filet-O-Fish.

 Muddy York Brewing Co.

 Just north of O’Connor and St. Clair East, you’ll find this small-batch brewery.
 While Muddy York’s beers are available at about 50 bars and restaurants across the city, you can also try them in the taproom or the brand-new beer garden, or grab a few bottles or growlers to go from their on-site retail shop.
 The current lineup includes a couple of pale ales, a helles lager and a stout.

 Drink this: Storm Glass, a hoppy New England–style IPA.
 But be careful: despite its juicy passion-fruit punch, it comes packing a 7.2 per cent ABV.

 Eat this: Another beer.
 Maybe something a bit lighter this time.